ices-eg/wg_WGEEL/Misc/data_call_2021/readme.md

 HINT:  There is a column named "eel_value" in table "t_eelstock_eel", but it cannot be referenced from this part of the query.

 # LT
+## Annex 9

+58 new values were added.

+## Annex 10

+84 new values were added.

 # LV

+## Annex 9

+29 new values were added.

+## Annex 10

+42 new values were added.

 # MA